-For the three and six months ended June 30, 2016 and 2015
+For the three and nine months ended September 30, 2016 and 2015

 Management's discussion and analysis ("MD&A") focuses on significant factors that have affected Africa Energy Corp. and its subsidiaries (the "Company" or "Africa Energy") and such factors that may affect its future performance.
-In order to better understand the MD&A, it should be read in conjunction with the Company's unaudited consolidated financial statements for the three and six months ended June 30, 2016 and 2015 and should also be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2015 and 2014 and related notes thereto.
+In order to better understand the MD&A, it should be read in conjunction with the Company's unaudited consolidated financial statements for the three and nine months ended September 30, 2016 and 2015 and should also be read in conjunction with the audited consolidated financial statements for the audited consolidated financial statements for the years ended December 31, 2015 and 2014 and related notes thereto.